 by Bethel University

-Bethel University students will be provided $1,060,536.50 in emergency funding.
-These funds are being distributed to students to help offset additional expenses related to continuing education despite the closure of Bethel’s campuses due to COVID-19.
+Bethel University students were provided a total amount of $1,060,537 in emergency funding.
+These funds were distributed to students to help offset additional expenses related to continuing education despite the closure of Bethel’s campuses due to COVID-19.

 - Students must have been enrolled in a face-to-face course on March 13, 2020, as reported in the March 2020 enrollment report.

 - Funds were prorated based upon full-time, three-quarters time, half-time, or less-than-half time enrollment status.